Skip to main content

 Become a public health expert through research-led theory and practice

 Our course is built on cutting-edge research and insights from top academics and clinical experts, ensuring students learn from leaders in their fields.
-It offers a rigorous foundation in public health theory and practice through up to six core multidisciplinary subjects, essential for all areas of public health.
+It offers a rigorous foundation in public health theory and practice through up to six multidisciplinary subjects, essential for all areas of public health.

 Learn from leaders in public health at Australia's #1 University1